tutorialhorizon/react-tagged-input/README.md

 Type: function
 function (tagText) {return true;}}
 Returning true causes the Component to continue handle removing tags.
 Return false if you want a parent to pass down updated tags in the props.

+#### tagRootContainerStyle
+Type: object
+Override the inline-styles of the tag root container element.

+#### tagContainerStyle
+Type: object
+Override the inline-styles of the tag container element.

+#### tagTextStyle
+Type: object
+Override the inline-styles of the tag text element.

+#### tagRemoveStyle
+Type: object
+Override the inline-styles of the tag remove element.

+#### inputStyle
+Type: object
+Override the inline-styles of the tag input element.

 ---